mocaOS/codex-explorer/README.md

 - **Owner Filtering**: Paste any Ethereum address or type ENS names to see all DeCC0s owned by that wallet
 - **ENS Names**: Addresses with ENS names are displayed with their human-readable names automatically
 - **Multi-Select**: Combine multiple filters to find specific trait combinations
+- **Agent Integration**: Use the "Integrate" button to quickly access Moltbot and ElizaOS files for AI agent setup
+- **Moltbot Files**: Download SOUL.md and IDENTITY.md with one click for use in AI agent frameworks

 ---